timdadd/simpleMS/lib/README.md

 feels right because I could develop a microservice in another technology and the overall project framework should hold together.
 The cost of multiple technologies is in the build/deploy/test infrastructure, that is I'm writing stuff with a GoLang focus!!!

+For build the command 'go mod vendor" loads all the externally needed stuff into the vendor directory for building